aces/Loris/CONTRIBUTING.md

 * You can browse some of our public [Issues](https://github.com/aces/Loris/issues)
 * You can run PHP CodeSniffer on modules that haven't had it run yet.
-* You can go through modules and convert any old SQL statements to prepared statements
-* You can go through modules and remove old PEAR exception handling (PEAR::isError calls) since we now use PHP5 exceptions
 * You can help improve our documentation if you find any parts of it confusing or lacking
 * You can try and track down any bugs